Scan an App

 Monitor and manage active scans

-The Scan Overview page is structured differently based on whether the scan is in progress or completed.
-When the scan is in progress, the page shows the Scan Status which has two tabs:
+When the scan is in progress, the page shows the Scan Overview which has two tabs:

-- Vulnerabilities per attack - This tab is useful for a live snapshot of the vulnerabilities being discovered on your app.
+- Vulnerabilities - This tab is useful for a live snapshot of the vulnerabilities being discovered on your app in real-time.

-- Event Log - The Event log lists in real time, the actions taken by the InsightAppSec console as part of the scan, and can help you detect authentication or access failures early in the scan.
+- Scan Logs - The logs list in real time the actions taken by the InsightAppSec console as part of the scan, and can help you detect authentication or access failures early in the scan.

 Pause, stop, and resume scans

-- While the scan is running, view the Scan Status.
+- While the scan is running, view the Scan Overview.

 - To pause the scan, click Pause Scan.
-Note: You can review all paused scans in the Scanning Activity screen or the “Interrupted Scans” dashboard card.
+Note: You can review all paused scans in the Scan Overview screen or the “Interrupted Scans” dashboard card.

 - To resume a paused scan, click Resume Scan.